Azure-Samples/azure-ai-content-understanding-with-azure-openai-python/AutoHighlight/README.md

 Welcome!
 AutoHighlight is an innovative AI-powered pipeline that automatically generates compelling video highlights from any video content.
 By combining **Azure Content Understanding** with **OpenAI's advanced reasoning capabilities**, it intelligently identifies the most engaging moments and creates professional highlight reels tailored to your specific needs.

-## 🎯 What AutoHighlight Does
+## What AutoHighlight Does

 Transform hours of video content into captivating highlights in minutes:

-- **🎬 Smart Content Analysis**: Uses Azure Content Understanding to analyze every frame and identify key moments
+- **Smart Content Analysis**: Uses Azure Content Understanding to analyze every frame and identify key moments
-- **🧠 AI-Powered Selection**: Leverages OpenAI o1's reasoning to select the most compelling clips based on your preferences
+- **AI-Powered Selection**: Leverages OpenAI o1's reasoning to select the most compelling clips based on your preferences
-- **🎨 Automated Editing**: Creates seamless highlight videos with professional transitions and timing
+- **Automated Editing**: Creates seamless highlight videos with professional transitions and timing
-- **🎯 Personalized Results**: Tailors highlights to specific content types (sports, presentations, events) and your custom preferences
+- **Personalized Results**: Tailors highlights to specific content types (sports, presentations, events) and your custom preferences
-- **⚡ Production Ready**: Robust pipeline suitable for content creators, marketers, educators, and media professionals
+- **Production Ready**: Robust pipeline suitable for content creators, marketers, educators, and media professionals

 Perfect for creating highlight reels from sports events, keynote presentations, product demos, educational content, entertainment shows, and more!

-## 🚀 Key Features
+## Key Features

 - **Multi-Domain Support**: Pre-configured schemas for sports (soccer, basketball, football), presentations, events, and custom content types
 - **Intelligent Timestamp Selection**: AI reasoning identifies the most impactful moments based on content analysis